danouche93/Priority-Software/README.md

 cd frontend && npm test
 ```

-## Deployment

-Only one thing to deploy - the backend, which also serves the website.

-1. On [Render](https://render.com), choose **New → Blueprint** and point it
-   at this repo.
-It will find `render.yaml` and build `backend/Dockerfile`
-   for you (this builds the website too, and packages it into the same
-   image).
-2. Once it's live, open the URL Render gives you - that's the whole app.
-3. Put that URL into this README at the top.

 ## A few notes on why things are built this way

 - The backend mainly exists so all the Mixcloud-specific details stay in one